Published July 23, 2023

 Open Visual Studio and go to Files, then hover on New, and click on Project.

-In the new window, select Console application and click on Next.
+In the new window, select Console Application and click on Next.

-A new window will appear, write the name of your new project, location and click on Next.
+A new window will appear, write the name of your new project, and location and click on Next.

 Finally, provide the Target framework and click on Create.